 This action is in addition to any regulatory action or recommendations made as a result of the concern.
 Referrals should be made even where no requirements or recommendations are to be made.
 The social care policy team will collate all such referrals and share these with the Controlled Drugs National Group.

-Detailed information about controlled drugs (examples include morphine, pethidine, methadone and Ritalin) is available from the Care Quality Commission.
+The Care Quality Commission provides detailed information about controlled drugs (examples include morphine, pethidine, methadone and Ritalin).